astronomer/docs/astro/runtime-version-lifecycle-policy.md

 Astronomer is aware of the Quay Common Vulnerabilities and Exposures (CVE) report and monitors it frequently to determine if the vulnerabilities identified in the report pose a risk to organizations using Astro Runtime images.
 Astronomer works with vendors to correct vulnerabilities and regularly adds fixes to stable and LTS releases.
 If there is a high-level vulnerability in the CVE report that is causing concern for your organization, contact [Astronomer Support](https://support.astronomer.io/).

-## Astro Runtime Maintenance Policy
+## Astro Runtime maintenance policy

 The maintenance period for an Astro Runtime version depends on its release channel: